The rigidity of some finite group actions on CAT($\kappa$) spaces: Introduction

 It seems that the above question have received little attention so far.
 The only result which the author can find is the following estimate by Caprace and Monod using a very short and elementary argument: Let $X$ be a complete CAT(0) space, and $g$ be an elliptic isometry of finite order $n$ on $X$.
 For any point $x$ not fixed by $g$, denote by $c$ the closest point to $x$ in $\Fix(g)$.
 (Then $c$ has to be the circumcenter of the orbit of $x$.)
 In the middle of their proof of Alexandrov angle rigidity (\cite{CM1}, Proof of Proposition 6.8), they showed that $\angle_{c}(x, g\cdot x) \geq 1/n$.
 This lower bound is much smaller than the one we want.
 (However, it must be noted that the focus of that paper is not on metric geometric side but on group theoretic side, thus an optimal bound was not needed therein.)

-In this paper, we will not only show that $2\pi/n$ is a lower bound for an elliptic isometry in a CAT(0) space, but we will show a more general result for finite order elliptic isometries on a CAT($\kappa$) space.
+In this paper, we will show that $2\pi/n$ is a lower bound for a finite order elliptic isometry in a complete CAT(0) space and, more generally, in a complete CAT($\kappa$) space.
 We suppose $n \geq 3$, since for $n=2$ the inequality is trivial and is actually an equality. \begin{main} Let $g$ be any elliptic isometry with finite order $n \geq 3$ on a complete CAT($\kappa$) space $X$, and $x$ be a point not fixed by $g$.
 If $\kappa >0$ assume that the orbit of $x$ by $g$ has radius less than $\pi/(2\sqrt \kappa)$.
 Then

 where $c$ is the circumcenter of the orbit of $x$. \end{main} Moreover, analogous to the situation in $\R^k$, we have an invariant 2-flat in the tangent cone when this bound is achieved. \begin{main} If $n \geq 3$ and $\angle_c (x,g\cdot x) = 2\pi /n$, then the concatenation of the geodesic segments $[g^i \cdot \chi, g^{i+1} \cdot \chi]$ in $\overline{S_p(X)}$ forms an isometrically embedded circle of length $2\pi$, where $\chi$ is the direction of geodesic from $p$ to $x$.
 Also the tangent cone at $c$ contains a 2-flat on which $g$ induces a rotation of angle $2\pi/n$. \end{main}